Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 I've been reading books from Thomas Ptacek's [application security reading list](https://www.amazon.com/gp/richpub/listmania/fullview/R2EN4JTQOCHNBA/) for the last several years.
-Almost all of them are the best books in their fields, and Reversing is no
+Almost all of them are the best books in their respective fields, and Reversing is no
 exception:

 >The best end-to-end treatment of the theory and